RyanSchool8/DuckworthIndividualPrimerProject/README.md

 9/6/15 4:10pm - added a style.css sheet which will be used to style the HTML pages.
 9/6/15 10:35pm - updated index.html file to include a section in the form to capture information about sports interest.
 9/6/15 10:37pm - updated styles.css to include appropriate formatting for the index.html page.
+9/6/15 11:57pm - updated simple.cgi to have css formatted html output